 The war over, Chapman went completely straight, wrote a couple of books, and launched himself into the real estate business.
 If I had not known something of his background, I never would have believed, that day in the pub, that he once had been England's No. 1 Wanted Man.

-e of this, old cock," he said, handing me a dish of bubble-and-squeak.
+"Try some of this, old cock," he said, handing me a dish of bubble-and-squeak.
 It was greenish, and looked like something the hungriest pig in the world would have turned down.

 "You must be joking," I said.